beego/beego-doc/docs/en-US/developing/web/router/ctrl_style/README.md

 ## AutoPrefix

-`AutoRouter` is internally based on the implementation of `AutoPrefix`, so to speak, the name of the `Controller`, which is the registered prefix (prefix).
+`AutoRouter` is internally based on the implementation of `AutoPrefix`, so to speak, the name of the `Controller`, which is the registered prefix.

 Example: